Human sacrifice in Maya culture: Classic period (250–900)

 Human sacrifice is depicted in Late Classic artwork and sometimes involved torture; sacrifice was generally via decapitation.
 At times the sacrificial victim was dressed as a deer.
 The intended sacrifice may have been publicly displayed and paraded before the act of sacrifice itself.
 Images of human sacrifice were often sculpted into the steps of Maya architecture and such stairways may have been the site of periodic sacrifice.
 Ritual decapitation is well attested from Maya hieroglyphic texts throughout the Classic period.
 Evidence of mass sacrifice during the Classic period has not been recovered archaeologically.
 Archaeological excavations at a number of sites, including Palenque, Calakmul and Becan, have uncovered skeletons that bear marks to the vertebrae and ribs consistent with heart extraction at the time of death using a long-bladed flint knife.
 During the Classic period, the sacrifice of companions to accompany high-ranking burials is likely to have been widespread and performed using the heart extraction method, leaving little evidence on skeletal remains.
 Analysis of those remains that do bear marks suggestive of heart sacrifice indicates that during the Classic period the Maya used a method involving cutting across the diaphragm immediately below the ribcage and cutting the heart free.

 During the Late Classic period (600–900), a feature of ritualistic practices that rose into prevalence were skull racks, or tzompantli.
 The skulls placed here were typically from sacrificial rituals and victims.
-Chichen Itza had one of the largest, most elaborate skull racks during the Late Classical period.
+Chichen Itza had one of the largest, most elaborate skull racks during the Late Classic period.
 It was four levels high, and featured representational skulls carved into stone.
 These skull racks were strongly associated with ballgames, and sacrificial decapitations.
-In El Tajin, there is a rise in ball-court associated rituals.
-This site had dozens of ballcourts, and many were associated with ritualistic decapitations due to paraphernalia used in ritual practices.
-These large ball courts were sites of not only the ballgame, but also for ritualistic practices related to fertility.
-Many religious and political aspects were incorporated into ballcourts and games, making them have diverse purposes.
-These ballcourts were a major part in Maya dramatic display, and were used by rulers to demonstrate power and impress societies and followers.